Ribollita

 1 parmesan rind (optional)

-1 bunch of kale, finely chopped
+1 bunch of kale, about 15 stems, finely chopped

 handful bruised parsley stalks for the pot